TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 9 - Other Dashboards/3.9.4-role-based-dashboard/_index.md

 vRealize Operations and Log Insight can bridge that providing a set of read-only, purpose-built dashboards, that answer common questions such as:

-- When a VM Owner complains, can we agree if it’s a storage issue within 1 minute?
+- When a VM Owner complains, can we agree if it's a storage issue within 1 minute?
 This will help reducing the ping pong game between VM Owner, vSphere Admin, and Storage Admin.

 - Is the Storage serving all the VMs well?
 If not, who are affected, when and how bad?
 Read or Write?
 The answer has to be tier based, as Tier 1 VM expects lower latency than Tier 3.

-- What’s the total demand hitting the array?
+- What's the total demand hitting the array?
 Are they growing fast and becoming a risk?
 Who are the heavy hitters among the VMs?

 - When & where are we running out of capacity?
 How much disk space can be reclaimed?
 From which VMs?